42xel/BAPL2/draft.md

-lazy (doesn't eval unless asked to) Promises  £ regular (always asynchronous) Promises € proactive (synchrounous whenever possible) Promises  $ Promiselike types promise coercion : $id when id->nil, id<- == lazy unresolved easy syntaxes for Promises, with assignement acting as resolution, operator overloads, functional promises, upvalue promises...
+lazy (doesn't eval unless asked to) Promises  £ regular (always asynchronous) Promises € proactive (synchrounous whenever possible) Promises  $ syntax similar to pointers in C (*).
+Op inverse or chained resolution could be § §§ Promiselike types promise coercion : $id when id->nil, id<- == lazy unresolved easy syntaxes for Promises, with assignement acting as resolution, operator overloads, functional promises, upvalue promises...

+a€b or a.€b : then

 make €f the default way to make recursion and $f the default way to use old f whe' overriding it.